-You don’t just show up with the cash and pay right away.
+You don’t just show up with cash and pay right away.
 Instead, you want to be sure that you’re paying a justified price that reflects the true worth of the property.
-That’s why you need a building survey or a homebuyer’s report along with your lender’s basic valuation.
+That’s why you need a building survey or a homebuyer’s report despite your lender’s basic valuation.

 Most potential homebuyers don’t realize that valuation is not the same thing as a survey.
 If you would like to uncover what lies beneath the surface of that beautiful and shiny home, you’ll need more than just your mortgage lender’s valuation.